Free Speech vs. Campus Safety: When a Student Writes about an Addiction to Kill

 Wittington's Service

 Wittington did not find the transition from the armed service to civilian life an easy road.
 At one point, Wittington went on a drinking binge that resulted in him crashing a car and hurting a number of people.
 Wittington spent three months in jail for the incident, according to the Baltimore Sun.
-When he was released, he enrolled in Community College of Baltimore in an effort to turn his life around.
-At the time his essay was published, Wittington was earning all As in his classes and had never been thought of as a threat to any of the students or faculty on campus.
+When he was released, he enrolled in the Community College of Baltimore in an effort to turn his life around.
+At the time his essay was published, Wittington was earning all A's in his classes and had never been thought of as a threat to any of the students or faculty on campus.

 Wittington's Essay

 In his essay, Wittington wrote about how war and killing became a drug that eventually developed into an addiction.
-In an excerpt published at the Huffington Post, Wittington writes, "To this day, I still feel the addictions running through my blood and throughout my body, but now I keep myself composed and keep order in myself, my mind.
-War does things to me that are so hard to explain to someone that does not go through everything that I went through.
-That's part of the reason why I want to go back to war so badly, because of this addiction."
+In an excerpt published at the Huffington Post, Wittington wrote, “To this day, I still feel the addictions running through my blood and throughout my body, but now I keep myself composed and keep order in myself, my mind.
+War does things to me that are so hard to explain to someone who does not go through everything that I went through.
+That's part of the reason why I want to go back to war so badly, because of this addiction.”

-Wittington's words are painfully honest, and they earned him an "A" from his English teacher.
-The professor also encouraged Wittington to seek publication for his piece – which he did, in the campus newspaper.
+Wittington's words were painfully honest, and they earned him an “A” from his English teacher.
+The professor also encouraged Wittington to seek publication for his piece, which he did in the campus newspaper.
 After the essay was published, the college found the content alarming and potentially threatening to the safety of the campus.
-Within a few days after publication, Wittington was called in to meet with college administrators who asked Wittington to remove himself from the campus until a thorough psychological evaluation could be conducted.
-The college also issued a notice of trespass that prohibits him from entering the campus or attending classes.

 Wittington's Side

-Wittington was both surprised and frustrated by the school adminstrators' responses to his essay.
-He told ABC News, "I was really frustrated because they didn't give me a chance to explain.
-I wrote the paper to talk about the reality of what other soldiers go through and it was therapeutic for me."
-Wittington added that he has received counseling and is on medication for his PTSD.
-He also underwent the psychological assessment the college requested, and he is confident it will show that he is not a danger to anyone at this time.
+Wittington was both surprised and frustrated by the school administrators’ responses to his essay.
+He told ABC News, “I was really frustrated because they didn't give me a chance to explain.
+I wrote the paper to talk about the reality of what other soldiers go through, and it was therapeutic for me.”

 The College's Response